 Word Document and General Manuscript Information

-- All manuscripts must be in Microsoft® Word (.doc or .docx) and formatted in 12-point Times New Roman and double-spaced (except for indented quotations).
+- The body of the text must be formatted in 12-point Times New Roman and double-spaced (except for indented quotations) with 1-inch margins from top, bottom, and sides.

 - To promote anonymous review, authors must not identify themselves directly or indirectly in their papers or in experimental test instruments included with the submission.
-Single authors must not use the editorial “we.”
+Single authors must notuse the editorial “we.”

 - The American Accounting Association encourages use of gender-neutral language in its publications.